rowanc1/blog/birs2016-intro.md

 ## Proposed structure

-Much progress has been made in the individual subdisciplines of geophysical simulation and inverse problems.
+Much progress has been made in the individual sub-disciplines of geophysical simulation and inverse problems.
 However, most of this progress has occurred in isolation, despite the fact that geoscientists are increasingly encountering problems where information from several subdisciplines must be integrated.
 In order to address the three goals outlined above the workshop will be structured to:

 1.  have participants provide an overview of the subdisciplines of geophysical inversions, including:
     - a summary of the standard practices in that subdiscipline